 How to make a 3D animation in 11 steps

-1. Concept
+1. Scriptwriting

 2. Storyboarding

 Storyboard from Toy Story, one of the top animated movies of all time.
+Find out more about the role of a storyboard artist.
+(Image credit: Disney/Pixar)

-3. 3D Modeling
+4. 3D Modeling

+3D Modeling involves constructing 3D shapes and forms out of polygons using a 3D software program like Autodesk Maya, Z-Brush, or Blender.
+These points are mapped onto a 3D grid and rendered into 3-dimensional objects.
 Once the 3D object has been created, it undergoes texturing, which is the outer layer finish of the object.
-This could include skin, clothing, or hair for a character; a metal finish for a car or machine; brickwork for a house or building; fur for an animal, etc. In a studio environment teams of texture artists focus on this stage of the process.
+This could include skin, clothing, or hair for a character; a metal finish for a car or machine; brickwork for a house or building; fur for an animal, etc. In a studio environment, teams of texture artists focus on this stage of the process.

 5. Rigging and skinning

-The next step is skinning which is smoothing out these joints, think of this as providing the skin which covers the mechanics underneath the object.
+The next step is skinning which is smoothing out these joints.
+Think of this as providing the skin which covers the mechanics underneath the object.

 Maya offers tutorials on rigging & skinning 3D characters as well as other how-to videos on the Maya Learning Channel.